petr-kalinin/progtexts2/python_basics_en/4_strings.rst

     print(ch)

-(In fact, in Python there is no separate "data type"for characters, a character in Python is just a string of length 1, strings  will be discussed below.
+(In fact, in Python there is no separate "data type" for characters, a character in Python is just a string of length 1, strings  will be discussed below.
 But it is often useful to think about characters apart from strings.)